Georges034302/scb-akkodis-course/session7/on-prem_azure/on-prem-to-azure.md

 ---

 ## 📘 Notes
 - **ASR requires cross-region DR** for non-zonal VMs.
-That’s why the vault and target RG are in `southeastasia`.
+That’s why the vault and target RG are in `australiasoutheast`.
 - **Test Failover** = validation without impacting the source VM.
 - **Planned Failover** = final migration cutover.
 - This lab simulates **on-prem → Azure** with a cross-region rehost scenario.

-✅ **End of Lab** — you have completed an On-Prem to Azure migration using ASR (Australia East → Southeast Asia).
+✅ **End of Lab** — you have completed an On-Prem to Azure migration using ASR (Australia East → Australia Southeast).